 Transfer students fill out the Mercer Academic Profile (MAP) after acceptance with the Office of Admissions.
 The MAP helps the Office of Academic and Advising Services prepare for students' arrival on campus by learning more about their academic background, intended major, and anticipated transfer credits.
 An academic advisor reviews the MAP and works with the student to select courses for the upcoming semester.

-In final preparation for the beginning of the fall semester, transfer students participate in Transfer Check-In with the Office of Academic and Advising Services the day before fall classes begin between 10:00 a.m. to 1:00 p.m. to receive their student handbook and planner, course catalog, FREE Mercer t-shirt, and FREE meal ticket for lunch in the dining center.
+In final preparation for the beginning of the fall semester, transfer students participate in Transfer Check-In with the Office of Academic and Advising Services the day before fall classes begin between 8:30-9:15 a.m. to receive their course catalog, FREE Mercer t-shirt, and FREE meal ticket for lunch in the dining center.
 Beginning at 9:30 a.m., students are invited to participate in morning workshops, take a placement exam (if necessary), attend New Student Convocation, and visit the student organization Bear Fair.

 Academic Programs Throughout the Year

 The Office of Academic and Advising Services coordinates programs to enhance the transfer student academic transition.
 Programs include bi-monthly Transfer Meetups, a fall semester "Majors in Minutes" majors fair, and other spring semester events to continue academic progress through the successful completion of their academic year at Mercer.